Zxu49/walletlink-mobile-sdk/android/README.md

 With the WalletLink SDK, your mobile wallet will be able to interact with DApps on the desktop and be able to sign web3 transactions and messages.

-[Our Team Fork](https://github.com/Zxu49/walletlink-mobile-sdk) has expanded the Android part SDK on this basis, so that the SDK can not only allow to support mobile wallet, but also could support DApp side to send web3 transactions and message to wallets.
+[Our Team Fork](https://github.com/Zxu49/walletlink-mobile-sdk) has expanded the Android part SDK on this basis, so that the SDK can not only support mobile wallets, but also could support DApp to send web3 transactions and messages to wallets.

 ## How to use our SDK